If you want a natural way to promote hair growth, you should give DIY homemade hair growth oil a try!

 Vitamin A helps to reduce wrinkles and improve the overall appearance of aging skin, while both vitamins can help repair damage from sun exposure.

-Uses: Rosehip oil can be used on its own or combined with other ingredients to make DIY dry skin remedies, massage oils, and moisturizers.
+Uses: Rosehip oil can be used independently or combined with other ingredients to make DIY dry skin remedies, massage oils, and moisturizers.

-Grape seed oil contains high levels of vitamin E, which has been linked to healing the skin and reducing wrinkles.
+Grape seed oil contains high levels of vitamin E, which has been linked to skin healing and reducing wrinkles.
 However, scientific research on this matter is inconclusive.

 Avocado oil is a heavy, thick edible oil made from avocados.
 It has a nutty aroma and can help heal dry, damaged skin.